heavyutils/count-up-stopwatch/README.md

 11. It should build without errors.
 12. The count-up stopwatch should appear after the build.

+### Compiler errors or problems?
+Try these fixes
+There might occur errors if:
+1. Make sure that .NET 4.8 is installed together with Visual Studio.
+You can try converting it to the closest version of .NET newer than .NET 4.8, if that version isn’t installed.
+Otherwise, you can download and install .NET 4.8 on the linked .NET website.
+2. Make sure to actually open the solution, and not the project files.
+Visual Studio doesn’t find the solution if you don’t open the solution.
+3. Make sure that you’re opening it with Visual Studio and not another editor.

 ## License (MIT)
 ### English
 Copyright (c) 2023 HeavyUtils